Last Updated on: 30th December 2022, 05:23 pm

 Here’s one I almost forgot I had.
 Dectalk likes to sing about Scotland.

 He even made things sing that don’t have the remotest possibility of singing.
-I’m kicking myself for not saving the file of the BNS singing Twinkle Twinkle Little Star.
-Bad Carin, bad!
-So if anyone has it, oh please, won’t ya please send it my way?
-But on to the things I do have.
-First up is Doubletalk begging for a Gateway computer.
+Here’s the BNS singing Twinkle Twinkle Little Star.
+Moving on, we have Doubletalk begging for a Gateway computer.
 How in hell did he even do that?
 When I used that synth, I only knew of ten pitches that it had.
 Obviously, I was not exploiting its full potential.
 But we already knew that.
 Next up is Flextalk asking Daisy to ride the bicycle built for two.
 This one, I don’t even know what it’s called.
 It says it, but I can’t make it out for the life of me.
 Can you?
 At any rate, it doesn’t think it has a very good voice.
 And finally, we have Eloquence singing.
 That is eloquence?
 That’s news to me.
 But I’ll take his word for it.
 He created the file after all.

 After that pile of weirdness, let’s get back into duplications of mainstream music.
 He did the chorus of Yellow Submarine, no, yella submarine, just as a test to see what he could do.
 Yeah.
 With drums, and harmony and all that.
 And his final creation, a creation that is unfinished, but I think is his masterpiece, is Bohemian Rhapsody as sung by Dectalk.
 Yup, the man’s a genius.
 I wonder if he ever finished it.